cdomet-d/transcendence/.doc/databases.md

 * Do nginx config
 * Faire function search bar user
 * check all get to see if they do return the value they get from db
-* add a Orchestration Service
+* ~~add a Orchestration Service~~
+* fix the user interface registered in fastify that causes error in multiple route.ts